jbovee/shot-scraper/README.md

 - Add some type of log keeping for when shotmap count and play by play count don't match, and other errors
   - Maybe by using decorators?
 - Add check to make sure game has ended (checking for 'Final' near top of page).
 Games still being played don't look any different from just the url perspective
+- Format to work as in installable python package?